 What is Holistic Cat Grooming?

 The word holistic comes from the Greek word holos, meaning ‘entire’ or ‘all’.
 In terms of cat grooming it means taking into consideration and supporting the cats’ physical, emotional, and behavioural needs.
-It means recognizing that cats are living, feeling, sentient beings, of learning how to relate to the many different personalities of cats, of understanding feline behaviour and incorporating this understanding into the grooming process.
+It means recognising that cats are living, feeling, sentient beings, of learning how to relate to the many different personalities of cats, of understanding feline behaviour and incorporating this understanding into the grooming process.

 While it should be obvious to groomers that cats are living, sentient beings with feelings that should be taken into consideration during the whole grooming process, this isn’t always the case.
 In many grooming salons the main focus is on dog grooming and few of those employed as dog groomers have any experience or training working with cats.